Latest earthquakes near Lower Silesia, Poland today

 When was the last earthquake in Lower Silesia, Poland?

-A 2.4 magnitude earthquake hit near Lower Silesia on the morning of February 5, 2026 at 06:12 local time (Europe/Warsaw).
-The center of this earthquake was located 78km northwest of Wrocław at a depth of 1km under land.
+A 2.2 magnitude earthquake hit near Lower Silesia on the afternoon of February 18, 2026 at 16:27 local time (Europe/Warsaw).
+The center of this earthquake was located 153km south-east of Wrocław at a depth of 1km under land.
 Check the list on our website for any earthquakes occurring near Lower Silesia, Poland in the past hours.

 What was the strongest earthquake near Lower Silesia, Poland?